Exner7/lab5/README.md

 1. Running **MongoDB** or a running **MongoDB docker container**.
     * A database in the MongoDB called **InfoSys**.
     * The collections **Students** and **Courses**.
+        * (Optional) students.json and courses.json
-        * (Optional) This [students.json](https://github.com/csymvoul/Information-Systems-Lab/blob/master/lab3-4/students.json) file can be used to populate the Students collection
+        may be used to populate the two collections.

 2. Installed **Python3**, **flask** and **pymongo**.